1988 New South Wales state election

 Elections to the 49th Parliament of New South Wales were held on Saturday 19 March 1988.
 All seats in the Legislative Assembly and a third of the seats in the Legislative Council were up for election.
-The Labor government of Premier Barrie Unsworth was defeated by the Liberal-National Coalition, led by Opposition Leader Nick Greiner.
+The Labor government of Premier Barrie Unsworth was defeated by the Liberal–National Coalition, led by Opposition Leader Nick Greiner in a landslide victory against Labor.

 The election took place following a redistribution of seats, which resulted in the Assembly growing from 99 to 109 seats.

 Issues

 The Labor Party, under Neville Wran and, since 1986, Barrie Unsworth, had been in office for 12 years.
 A number of corruption scandals had tarnished Labor's image.
 Among these was the jailing of Labor's Minister for Corrective Services Rex Jackson in 1987 for accepting bribes for the early release of prisoners.

 Even before then, two by-elections in 1986 indicated that NSW voters were about to call time on the three-term Labor government.
 When Unsworth, then a member of the New South Wales Legislative Council, ran for the previously safe Labor Assembly seat of Rockdale in 1986, he only won it by 54 votes after losing more than 17 percent of Labor's primary vote from 1981.
 Additionally, Labor suffered a 22-percent primary vote swing in Wran's old seat of Bass Hill, allowing the Liberals to take it on a 103-vote margin.
 However, by-elections in Heathcote and Bankstown in 1987 saw only small swings against the government.

 The Liberals' campaign slogan was "A change for the better".
 Greiner campaigned on a promise to clean up state government, foreshadowing the establishment of the Independent Commission Against Corruption, as well as promising to freeze government expenditure, create 16,000 new employment and training positions, and pay more attention to law enforcement.

 In rural electorates, Labor's positions on gun laws and conservation alienated many voters.
 Health care was also a campaign issue.

 Future Liberal Prime Minister Tony Abbott admitted in 2005 that he voted Labor at this election saying that Unsworth "was the best deal premier that New South Wales had ever had" and knew that it would not damage Greiner's prospects at this election.